essentialkaos/bibop/readme.md

 #### Using `get.sh`

-If you want to use `bibop` in your CI environment, you can simply install prebuilt `bibop` binary using `get.sh` script:
+If you want to use `bibop` in your CI environment, you can simply install latest prebuilt `bibop` binary using `get.sh` script:

 ```
 bash <(curl -Ls https://raw.githubusercontent.com/essentialkaos/bibop/master/get.sh) && export "PATH=$PATH:$(pwd)"